Explore the Gemstones of the Bible: A Guide to Biblical Precious Stones

 The New Jerusalem.
 Armenian manuscript by Malnazar and Aghap'ir in New Julfa bible, 1645.
 By Malnazar and Aghap'ir - Donabédian, Patrick (1987) (in French) Les arts arméniens, Paris: Mazenod, p.
 346 ISBN: 2850880175., Public Domain, https://commons.wikimedia.org/w/index.php?curid=98280941

-The vision of New Jerusalem in Revelation 21 depicts the city’s foundations adorned with twelve gemstones, believed to be the same gemstones from the Mountain of God, linking Old and New Testament symbolism.
-The wall of the city was made of jasper, with the foundations garnished with every kind of jewel.
-Each stone corresponds to a foundation stone and is associated with the twelve apostles and the twelve tribes of Israel.
+The vision of New Jerusalem in Revelation 21 depicts the city as the holy city and the heavenly city, with jewelled foundations adorned with twelve gemstones, believed to be the same gemstones from the Mountain of God, linking Old and New Testament symbolism.
+The wall of the city was made of jasper, with the foundations described as the foundation stones of the holy city in the New Jerusalem vision, garnished with every kind of jewel.
+Each stone is associated with the twelve apostles and the twelve tribes of Israel.

 1. Jasper (first stone): representing the tribe of Benjamin.

-2. Sapphire (second sapphire): a blue stone symbolizing wisdom and divine favor.
+2. Sapphire (second sapphire): a blue stone symbolizing wisdom and divine favour.

 4. Emerald (fourth emerald): signifying immortality and spiritual insight.